-Subsequent subscription requests will only be processed where the Unitholder name and account number, and the name, address and/or fax number to which the contract note is to be sent corresponds to that listed as the Unitholder of record registered with the Administrator.
+Subsequent subscription requests will only be processed provided that the Unitholder name and account number, and the name, address and/or fax number to which the contract note is to be sent corresponds to the details listed for the Unitholder of record registered with the Administrator.
 Should the Unitholder request that the contract note be sent to a name and/or address which differs from that registered with the Administrator, written confirmation of this change must be submitted by the Unitholder and the original signed copy of this confirmation must be received by the Administrator before the order will be processed.